Third-Party Data Providers Ruin Simple Mechanisms: Proof of Theorem

-Consider the following item-type partition mechanism: the seller first partition the item types into $m$ groups in the same way as specified in Example~\ref{ex:simple}.
+Consider the following item-type partition mechanism: the seller first partitions the item types into $m$ groups in the same way as specified in Construction~\ref{ex:simple}.
 When the realized item type is in group $I_k$, she offers to sell the item to the bidder at price $P_k=\frac{\log m}{2k}$.

 If the bidder receives signal $s_k$, then the price offered by the seller must be $ \frac{\log m}{2k}$, and the bidder knows the item type is from group $I_k$.
 By Lemma~\ref{lem: ER_property}, as $|I_k| = m$, we have: